Find out if VAT is due when you sell, send or transfer goods from Great Britain to outside the UK or from Northern Ireland to outside the UK and EU.

 Other goods need either:

-- individual NES declarations that you make
+- individual National Export System declarations that you make

-Exports via other EU countries
+Exports via EU countries from Northern Ireland

 - commercial transport evidence that the goods left the EU

 If you do not have one of these, you cannot zero rate the sale.